dawidolko/SmartRecommender-Project-Django-React/CONTRIBUTING.md

 - Clearly describe the proposed feature, providing as much context and reasoning as possible.
 - For algorithm improvements, explain the expected benefit to recommendation quality.
 - For UI/UX enhancements, describe how they will improve user experience.
+- For Docker/deployment improvements, explain how they will simplify setup or improve reliability.

 If the idea is a good fit, maintainers or contributors can help refine and discuss how best to implement it.